-4. Recruitment and Retention Tool for the Physics Department
+4. Recruitment and Retention Tool for the Department

 A student may come to a particular physics department for a preengineering program.
-But once engaged in the active SPS chapter by participating in undergraduate research, attending professional meetings, being involved in physics outreach to the local schools, and forming a network of like-minded colleagues, the student may stay with the department to major or minor in physics.
+But once engaged in the active SPS chapter by participating in undergraduate research, attending professional meetings, being involved in physics and astronomy outreach to the local schools, and forming a network of like-minded colleagues, the student may stay with the department to major or minor in physics and astronomy.
 This is especially true in light of the many career options that are open to someone with a bachelor's degree in physics.
-In an environment where all academic departments are under pressure to maintain high enrollments, an active SPS chapter provides a definite advantage to the physics department.
+In an environment where all academic departments are under pressure to maintain high enrollments, an active SPS chapter provides a definite advantage to the physics and astronomy department.

-5. SPS and Sigma Pi Sigma Members are the "Friends of Physics" throughout Society
+5. SPS and Sigma Pi Sigma Members are the "Friends of Physics and astronomy" throughout Society

 SPS exists to create a sense of community throughout the undergraduate physics world.
-SPS is the only institutionalized structure that the physics community has for engaging not only the student physicist, but the student friend of physics that may major in another field.
-Sigma Pi Sigma is the only institutionalized structure that the physics community has for engaging those many persons who have excelled in physics and then go forth into all walks of life, and pursue careers that include but are not limited to those of traditional physics.
+SPS is the only institutionalized structure that the physics community has for engaging not only the student physicist, but the student friend of physics and astronomy that may major in another field.
+Sigma Pi Sigma is the only institutionalized structure that the and Astronomy community has for engaging those many persons who have excelled in physics and then go forth into all walks of life, and pursue careers that include but are not limited to those of traditional physics.